 Musings & Ideas

 I’ve been writing for years.
-Mostly in private, mostly as an outlet.
-Poetry, essays, and little bursts of truth that never asked for permission but still poured through my fingers.
+Mostly in private, and mostly as an outlet.
+Poetry, essays, and little bursts of truth that poured through my fingers.
 Something shifted in me recently, and it felt like time to stop hoarding the words and start offering them.
-So here they are: pieces of my heart, fragments of my fire, quiet questions, and bold declarations.
-I hope something here sparks you, softens you, or stirs you into action.
+So here they are: pieces of my heart, and my form .
+I hope something here sparks you, or stirs you into action.

 “Stop holding yourself up